colindean/talks/eight_easy_steps/eight_easy_steps.md

 # How to lie to yourself and thereby to everyone else

+1. You will cry at a company luncheon when you realize how much you will miss your coworkers, and be unable to say why you are crying because they do not yet know that you are leaving.
+You brush off questions and blame it on something else, like a celebrity death or something you read online causing tears of laughter, not tears of emotional pain.

 --

 # How to keep smiling when you're thinking of killing yourself

+1. You will talk to power and power will make a decision that is aligned with neither your immediate project goals nor your long-term career goals.
+1. You will go back to the drawing board again, and again, and again.
+1. You will want to quit but cannot find a better opportunity without relocating.

 --